 Magic FAQ

 In our opinion every underwater DSLR photographer should have the Magic.
-Simply the Magic works, it is cheap and will take up next to no space or weight in your kit bag.
-Filters free us from the hassles of strobes and save us from pushing them around underwater but most important filters allow us to add colour to the monochrome blue ocean in a completely new way.
-It is another technique to have ready should you need it.
+Simply, the Magic filter works, it is cheap to buy and will take up next to no space or weight in your kit bag.
+Filters free us from the hassles of strobes including backscatter and save us from pushing them around underwater but most important filters allow us to add colour to the monochrome blue ocean in a completely new way.
+To take images that we have not been able to before.
+It is another technique that should be waiting in your kit bag until you need it.
+We have received many emails from photographers whose strobes/synch cord/housing circuitry died in the field or their bags have been lost and our filters allowed them to continue producing images (click here for a recent example).

 I have tried the Magic Filter and my shots don't look like yours?